ShaiFisher1/AdvancedProgramming2/README.md

   * Sending a new voice message is done by clicking the link logo and then -\
     pressing once on the microphone logo - to start the recording, and by pressing again - the recording is stopped and sent
   * Sending a new photo/video is done by clicking the photo/video logo and choosing a photo/video to send
-* Adding a new contact is done by pressing the logo with the plus sign, and entering an existing (hard coded) contact.\
-  If an existing contact name was entered, the chat will appear with the message history.
+* Adding a new contact is done by pressing the logo with the plus sign, and entering an existing (hard coded) contact.
+If an existing contact name was entered, the chat will appear with the message history